-AER stands for Annual Equivalent Rate and shows what the interest rate would be if interest was paid and added each year.
-This will enable you to compare more easily the return you can expect to receive from your savings over time.
+AER shows what the interest rate would be if interest was paid and added each year.
+You can use AER to compare the return you would expect to get from your savings over time.

-A Bankers’ Automated Clearing Services (BACS) payment is a way of making payments directly from one bank account to another.
-They’re mainly used for Direct Debits and direct credits from organisations.
+BACS is a way of making payments directly between banks.
+They’re mainly used for direct debits and direct credits.

 The Bank of England Base Rate

 Bonds are a type of savings account.
-Usually bonds are for a fixed period of time/rate or both.
+Usually, bonds are for a fixed period, rate, or both.

 The Building Societies Association / BSA

-Building societies are owned by their members rather than external shareholders.
-Borrowers and savers automatically become a member of their society when they take out a mortgage or open a savings account.
+A building society is owned by its members.
+You can become a member of a society when you take out a mortgage or open a savings account with one.

-A Cash ISA is an Individual Savings Account where you don’t pay tax on the interest earned.
-There is a limit to the amount you can save which normally changes each tax year, but in a nutshell all interest earned is tax-free.
+A Cash ISA is an account where you don’t pay tax on the interest earned.
+There’s a limit to the amount you can save in a cash ISA.
+This amount can change each tax year.
+There’s also a limit on how many cash ISAs you can pay into.

-Stand for Capital Gains Tax.
-CGT is a tax on the profit of certain assets/items you have to pay to Her Majesty's Revenue and Customs (HM Revenue and Customs or HMRC) when you sell them e.g. property, stocks and shares.
+CGT stands for Capital Gains Tax.
+CGT is a tax on profit you must pay to the HMRC when you sell certain assets.

-Clearing House Automated Payment System (CHAPS) is an electronic bank-to-bank payment system used in the UK that enables same-day payments to be made, provided it’s done by a certain time.
+CHAPS is an electronic bank-to-bank payment system used in the UK.
+It that lets you make same-day payments, if it’s done by a certain time.

-The Yorkshire Building Society Charitable Foundation is a registered charity (number 1069082), independent of the YBS Group, and is run by two internal and three external trustees.
-It’s their role to decide which good causes will receive support from the Charitable Foundation.
+Our charitable foundation (registered charity number 1069082), is independent of the YBS Group.
+It’s run by two internal and three external trustees.
+It’s their role to decide which good causes will receive support.

-This refers to an account setup and or managed online.
+This means an account that is setup and can be managed online.

 Easy Access Account

-An electronic payment is a non-cash payment that doesn't involve a paper cheque.
-Methods of electronic payments include credit cards, debit cards and faster payments.
+A non-cash payment that doesn't involve a paper cheque.
+Methods include:

 Electronic verification system

-An electronic verification system helps to verify a customer’s identity.
-In certain cases (for example if you are not listed on the electoral roll or you have recently moved house) we may need additional proof of identity.
+An electronic verification system helps to check who a customer is.
+In certain cases, we may need more proof of identity.

 Faster Payments Service

-This is a UK payment clearing scheme for payments made electronically.
-It reduces payment times between different banks' customer accounts from three working days using the BACS system, to typically a few hours.
+This is a UK payment clearing scheme for electronic payments.
+It reduces payment times between banks from three working days to a few hours.

 Financial Ombudsman Service (FOS)